 Price formula for calculating costs to create an app

 The basic formula all companies use to calculate mobile app development costs is simple:

 *Company’s hourly rates depend on its global location.

-Of note: elements of this formula vary greatly.
-Different companies provide different estimates for the same project.
-Estimates are based on how they see requirements and work needed (this especially applies for projects with flexible requirements).
+Still, different companies provide different estimates for the same project.
+Requirements and work needed determine estimates.
+(This especially applies to projects with flexible requirements.)

-Also, risks are factored in to app estimates based on technological novelty and complexity of the project.
+Also, risks are either factored into app estimates based on technological novelty and complexity of the project.
 (Bugs in newly minted APIs can directly affect project timeline.)
-Or, to align with the time needed for rework, risks can be included in a higher hourly rate.
+Or, risks can be included in a higher hourly rate to align with the time needed for rework.

 Scope of work

 Scope of work includes all activities on a project needed for a successful app launch and maintenance: